-Your decision to take part in our competitions ensures your place in our history, joining more than 30,000 others each year with a willingness to be judged and assessed, and introduces your entry to Showgoers, consumers, exhibitors and our highly regarded judges.
+Your decision to enter this competition ensures your place in our history.
+You are taking your place along with more than 30,000 others with a willingness to be judged and assessed, and introduces your entry to Showgoers, consumers, exhibitors and our highly regarded judges.